wasmcompute/tokactor/README.md

 and return it's state through `await`ing an `ActorRef`.
 This will destroy the actors address for the rest of the program.

+### Stopping an actor

+There are 2 ways to request an actor to stop.

+1. Have the actor stop at some point during it's life time
+2. `.await` a `ActorRef`, which will send a message to the actor to stop executing and return itself

+If you would like to still `await` an `ActorRef`, but you don't want stop it's execution and instead subscribe to it completing, then you can just call `.wait_for_completion()` on the `ActorRef`.
+This will allow the actor to execute until it decides to stop, at which point, the value saved on the actor will be returned.

 ## Other types of actors

 This actor library provides utility actors to handle different needs.
 Currently